Skip to content

 How to care for a Miniature Schnauzer

-It goes without saying that you’ll need to take your pooch to the vet regularly to check for any health issues.
-But you’ll also need to think about day to day care for your dog.
-Here are some tips to help you stick to a routine that will help your dog live a happy and healthy life.
+It goes without saying that you’ll need to take your Miniature Schnauzer to the vet regularly to check for any health issues.
+But you’ll also need to think about day-to-day care for your dog.
+Here are some tips to help you stick to a routine that will help your mini Schnauzer live a happy and healthy life.

 Feeding and nutrition